Barometric Pressure in Port of Spain, Trinidad and Tobago

 Get Alerts 🚨.
 Sign up to receive alerts when the barometric pressure changes significantly.

-The pressure in Port of Spain, Trinidad and Tobago is predicted to slowly rise over the next few hours, with an average pressure of 1013.6 hPa today, which is considered normal.
+The pressure in Port of Spain, Port of Spain, Trinidad and Tobago is predicted to rapidly rise over the next few hours, with an average pressure of 1010.9 hPa today, which is considered normal.

-The daily total fluctuation in pressure in Port of Spain is 4 hPa, with a low of 1011.2 hPa and a high of 1015.2 hPa.
-The daily average here is higher than in most cities around the world.
+The daily total fluctuation in pressure in Port of Spain is 3.2 hPa, with a low of 1009.3 hPa and a high of 1012.5 hPa.

 The barometric pressure in Port of Spain is typically high.
 It averaging 1013 millibars throughout the year.
 The highest pressure is in February, around 1016 millibars.
 The lowest pressure is in October, around 1010 millibars.